tetcoin/tetcoin/roadmap/implementers-guide/src/protocol-overview.md

 # Protocol Overview

-This section aims to describe, at a high level, the actors and protocols involved in running parachains in Polkadot.
+This section aims to describe, at a high level, the actors and protocols involved in running parachains in Tetcoin.
 Specifically, we describe how different actors communicate with each other, what data structures they keep both individually and collectively, and the high-level purpose on why they do these things.

 Our top-level goal is to carry a parachain block from authoring to secure inclusion, and define a process which can be carried out repeatedly and in parallel for many different parachains to extend them over time.
 Understanding of the high-level approach taken here is important to provide context for the proposed architecture further on.
-The key parts of Polkadot relevant to this are the main Polkadot blockchain, known as the relay-chain, and the actors which provide security and inputs to this blockchain.
+The key parts of Tetcoin relevant to this are the main Tetcoin blockchain, known as the relay-chain, and the actors which provide security and inputs to this blockchain.

 First, it's important to go over the main actors we have involved in this protocol.